Criminal Justice (BA and minor)

 The Criminal Justice major and minor at HBU fit neatly into an interdisciplinary undergraduate program devoted to preparing students for graduate studies, government, law school and unique and rewarding careers in private industry, federal and/or state government.
-It’s a great degree for students with interests in Legal Studies, Government, or Psychology.
+It’s a great degree for students with interests in Legal Studies, Government or Psychology.

 Charles A. McClelland, Jr. is the police chief of the Houston Police Department (HPD).
 “I am very pleased to hear that HBU is starting a Criminal Justice Program that is based in ethics.
-Ethics in law enforcement is one of the necessary core values that are needed to build trust and confidence with the public.
-In order words, men and women in the Criminal Justice profession must always do the right thing.”.
+Ethics in law enforcement is one of the necessary core values that is needed to build trust and confidence with the public.
+In other words, men and women in the Criminal Justice profession must always do the right thing.”.

-“Best wishes to you in your exciting assignment to establish a criminal justice program at HBU.
-I have had the opportunity to establish such programs at two universities.
-My experience showed me students will find the program to by both interesting and beneficial in their lives.
+“Best wishes to you in your exciting assignment to establish a criminal justice program at HBU,” Brown said.
+“I have had the opportunity to establish such programs at two universities.
+My experience showed me students will find the program to be both interesting and beneficial in their lives.
 Many students will appreciate the program because it will prepare them for rewarding careers in the criminal justice system.
 Others will take classes because the criminal justice system impacts all of us in one way or another.
-Learning about crime and society’s response to crime will benefit all students as they enter into their chosen careers in the community.
-I commend HBU for the decision to establish a criminal justice program and choosing you to develop it.”
+Learning about crime, and society’s response to crime, will benefit all students as they enter into their chosen careers in the community.
+I commend HBU for the decision to establish a Criminal Justice program and choosing you to develop it.”

-10 Granite Pillars Symbolize the Ten Commandments and are also Symbolic of Justice, Law and Order and came from Sixteen Columns which guarded the entrances to the Galveston County Court House erected in 1899 and behind which many, including W.C.
+10 Granite Pillars Symbolize the Ten Commandments and are also symbolic of justice, law and order.
+They came from 16 columns which guarded the entrances to the Galveston County Courthouse erected in 1899, and behind which many, including W.C.
 Morris, Found Refuge during the Great Storm of 1900.
-Donated to the University by Joella and Stewart Morris, who said May Their Beauty, Magnitude, and Simplicity Remind Us of The Ageless Message of the Word of God, The Bible.
+The columns were donated to the University by Joella and Dr. Stewart Morris, Sr., who said, “May their beauty, magnitude, and simplicity remind us of the ageless message of the Word of God, The Bible.”